Michigan Court Records

 Muskegon County criminal records are official documents that contain information about an individual’s interactions with the local criminal justice system, such as local law enforcement agencies and county courts.
 Criminal records are subject to Michigan’s Freedom of Information Act (FOIA).
 As a result, most criminal records are presumed public.

-Interested persons can look up an individual’s Muskegon County criminal records by conducting a background check through the Michigan State Police, Criminal Justice Information Center (CJIC).
+Interested persons can look up an individual’s Muskegon County arrest records and criminal records by conducting a background check through the Michigan State Police, Criminal Justice Information Center (CJIC).
 The CJIC is the state repository for criminal records.
 Hence, all criminal justice agencies in Michigan, including Muskegon County, report criminal records they generate and maintain to the CJIC.

 There are two ways to conduct a criminal history background check through the CJIC; by fingerprints or name.
 However, an individual can only perform a fingerprint-based background check if a state or federal statute, executive order, or rule requires it (i.e. for employment, licensing, personal review, visa, immigration, and adoption purposes).